ttreeagency/JsonApi/Documentation/basics/adapters.md

 $ php artisan make:json-api:adapter -N <resource-type> [<api>]
 ```

-> The `-N` option does not need to be included if your API configuration has its `use-eloquent` option set
+> The `-N` option does not need to be included if your API configuration has its `use-Doctrine` option set
 to `false`.

 For example, this would create the following for a `posts` resource: